Patent-pending AI security architecture. See how we protect sensitive data before it reaches any AI model.

 Bob is an external consultant with:

-Try searching for the same document Alice uploaded.
+Try searching for the same document Alice can see in the seeded corpus.

 Can only see Healthcare documents.
 Compliance enforced.